Special Needs and Assisting Disabled Children

 Airport Pickup at Kilimanjaro International Airport

-Note: When you exit the arrivals area you will see a coordinator with a sign of Natembelea Africa Volunteer Residency logo.
-Please don't look for your name, look for the sign.
+Note: When you exit the arrivals area you will see a coordinator with a banner with Natembelea Africa Volunteer Residence and Volunteer World logo.
+Please don't look for your name, look for the banner.
 Wave and our team will see you.
 On the way to the volunteer house, the coordinator will give you a short briefing about the country and Arusha in general.
-We will give you a paper with your name, with full information about your placement and details.

 You will get to meet and know the ground team while giving you a house tour.
-We will show you your room, and the next day you will have orientation.
+We will show you your room.
+Depending on your time of arrival, you will have your program orientation the same day or the next day.

 Accommodation

-Volunteers in Arusha are accommodated in a volunteer house and home stay.
-Volunteers can expect to share a room with one to five other volunteers of the same gender.
-The house provides a comfortable and warm stay with running water and electricity.
-However, it is important to note that there are often power outages which may affect availability of hot water.
+Volunteers in Arusha will be staying in a volunteer house.
+Volunteers can expect to share a room with one to four/six other volunteers of the same gender.
+The house provides a comfortable and warm stay with tap water and electricity.
+However, it is important to note that there are often regional or countrywide power outages which may affect availability of hot water.
 Bedding is provided, which includes a pillow with pillow case, bottom and top sheet.
-You will need to bring your own towel and toiletries.
+You will need to bring your own towels, sunscreen, slippers and toiletries etc.

 Food & Beverages

 One of the greatest ways to explore Tanzania is to eat like the locals.
-To make things easy for you, your program fee covers the cost of your main meals, which will be cooked by the in-house mamas.
+To make things easy for you, your program fee covers the cost of your main meals, which will be cooked by the mamas in-house.

-Because we choose to partner with international people, the mamas will usually be cooking food typical to the Tanzanian taste.
+The mamas will usually be cooking Tanzanian cuisine as part of your cultural experience in Tanzania.
 This is an authentic way to get a taste of the wonderful flavors of Arusha, and immerse yourself fully in the local culture.

-We are extremely mindful of food allergies and will adapt to requests accordingly.
+We are extremely mindful of food allergies, vegans and vegetarians.
+We will adapt to requests accordingly.

 Internet Access